nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

     - So our identity triplet defaults to an IP address, which is used in the UDP packet.
     - Note:  IP addr to @p mapping is ultimately handled outside Ames, in Arvo.
 You can see galaxy IP addresses in your boot sequence for your ship.
 - Arvo perspective:  extend %moves across multiple Arvo instances.
 Vanes inside Arvo talk to other external vanes using %pleas
-- Ames Guarentees:
+- **Ames Guarentees:**
     1) Messages within a flow processed in order.
     2) messages are delivered only once.
 The reciever will always give an %ack to let us know.
 - Practically, this all works because we can extend UDP and do our own ECC and packet order management.
 It doesn't matter that UDP is a simplistic protocol, just send another datagram!
-- Ames gets public keys from Jael, which gets them from the %azimuth
+- Ames gets public keys from Jael...which gets them from the %azimuth.

 ### How Ames Works:
 - Ames is a vane nested inside Arvo, which the urbit OS.
 Arvo is run in the urbit binary, which itself runs inside Vere.
 - Vere is the interface between urbit and your OS.
 It is written in C.  It allows urbit to work with the external world.
 - When Ames sends a packet to another Ames instance on an external machine, what is is really doing is:
-    -  Forming a vane specific packet, and dispatching it to Arvo.
+    1)  Forming a vane specific packet, and dispatching it to Arvo.
-    -  Arvo packages this packet as a kind of move.
+    2)  Arvo packages this packet as a kind of move.
 These moves are stored in a duct.
-    -  Arvo makes a system call, via Vere, to use your computers TCP/IP/Network stack, and your Ames packet is passed on the hardware layer.
+    3)  Arvo makes a system call, via Vere, to use your computers TCP/IP/Network stack, and your Ames packet is passed on the hardware layer.
-    - All of the above is reversed, so your recipient Ames instance can read the packet.
+    4) All of the above is reversed, so your recipient Ames instance can read the packet.

 - Ames will figure out how to split up large pieces of data, and send them as packets.
 This is called `++jamming`.
-Reassembly is `++cueing`
+Reassembly is `++cueing`.
 -  All sent packets are encrypted with AES-256.
 - For an Ames Packet, the following protocol is outlined for a Header and Body: